rudra012/crudl-example-django/README.md

 ## Development
 This example mainly shows how to use crudl.
 It is not intended for development on crudl itself.

-## TODO
-There is still a long list with open issues, but here are the some of the bigger ones:

-* Improve: connectors & descriptors
-* Improve: Authentication
-* Improve: Finish UI
-* Add: Permissions
-* Add: Documentation
-* Add: Tests
-* Add: Internationalization (i18n)
-* Add: Dashboard/Menus
-* Add: Custom and intermediary pages
-* Add: Custom bulk actions
-* Add: listView hierarchies
-* Add: Show relations with delete
-* Add: Reorder via drag & drop with RelationView and listView
-* Add: RTE

 ## Credits & Links
 crudl and crudl-django-example is written and maintained by vonautomatisch (Patrick Kranzlmüller, Axel Swoboda).